PrasanthVijayy/LDAP-AD_Service/readme.md

 ## Project Description

 The LDAP Management API is a comprehensive backend solution designed to handle various LDAP-related operations.
 This API provides endpoints for managing users, groups, domain controllers, and organizational units within an LDAP directory.
-It also includes functionalities for multi-factor authentication (MFA) and custom error handling.

 ### Key Features